 Drawing on Sensofar’s proprietary ‘3-in-1’ sensor head technology approach, three available measurement technologies provide unequaled versatility across a broad range of scales and structures – focus variation for shape and form, interferometry for sub-nanometric roughness, and confocal for critical dimensions that require high lateral as well as vertical resolution.
 The new »Five Axis« system is thus effectively a dedicated solution for comprehensive surface characterization of a sample from different perspectives and for different application needs, including full 3D acquisition.

 With the acquisition controlled through Sensofar’s intuitive, user-friendly SensoSCAN interface, an additional advanced analysis module provides the necessary tools for determining form deviation from 3D CAD models, for highlighting test and wear deviations (e.g. for tooling), for reverse engineering applications, as well as measuring critical dimensions (angles, radius, contour), surface texture according ISO 25178 (form and roughness) and volume.

-The Five Axis system will be available for demonstration at the upcoming Control trade show in Chicago, IL, USA (Sep 10-15.
+The Five Axis system will be available for demonstration at the upcoming IMTS trade show in Chicago, IL, USA (Sep 10-15.
 McCormick Place, East Building, Level 3, booth #135746).

 Fore more information, download the leaflet.